The Importance of Environmental Factors in Forecasting Australian Power Demand: Medium-term Load Forecasting

 \begin{definition}[\cite{MAE}] The \emph{mean absolute error} (MAE) is defined as:

 where $f_t$, $x_t$ and $h$ are the forecast values, actual values, and prediction horizon, respectively.
 Analogously, the \emph{mean absolute percentage error} (MAPE) is given by

 \end{definition}

-Tables \ref{mape} and \ref{MAE} display MAE and MAPE for the two estimated models and show the percentage improvement by employing the exogenous environmental time series into the model.
-Both MAE and MAPE suggest an average $45\%$ improvement in the accuracy of forecasts when the environmental factors are included in the model.
+Tables \ref{MAE} and \ref{mape} display MAE and MAPE for the two estimated models and show the percentage improvement by employing the exogenous environmental time series into the model.
+The MAE and MAPE suggest an average $46.6\%$ and $46.3\%$ improvement in the accuracy of forecasts when the environmental factors are included in the model, respectively.
 These observations highly support the \emph{importance of environmental factors} in forecasting Australian peak power demand.

 \paragraph{Machine learning approach. } In order to compare the performance of our proposed models with other methods, we apply the state-of-the-art machine learning approach to forecast WPD.
-More precisely, we use a global forecasting method based framework by implementing Recurrent Neural Networks (RNN) \cite{Hewamalage2019-il}.
-This GFM is trained across all the available time series.
+More precisely, we use Recurrent Neural Networks (RNN) based GFM proposed by \cite{Hewamalage2019-il}.
+Table \ref{GFM_errors} summarises the optimal hyper-parameter values used in our experiments.
+According to \cite{Hewamalage2019-il}, these optimal hyper-parameters are determined by a sequential model-based algorithm configuration (SMAC), a variant of Bayesian Optimisation proposed by \cite{Hutter2011-il}.
+Furthermore, this framework uses COntinuous COin Betting (COCOB) optimisation algorithm proposed by \cite{Orabona2017-il} that does not require tuning of the network learning rate.

 The MAE and MAPE of forecasts generated by this method are reported in Table \ref{GFM_errors}.
 We observe that the hybrid \text{SARIMA}-regression model thoroughly outperforms the GFM benchmark.

 \begin{remark} Note that while the \texttt{SARIMA}-regression model outperforms the RNN method, the former is simpler to compute and the coefficients are more easily interpreted.
-In practical applications, easily compared model coefficients and specifications are highly desirable. \end{remark}
+In practical applications, easily compared model coefficients and specifications are highly desirable.
+It is also noteworthy to mention that an unrolled RNN in time resembles to a nonlinear approximation of ARMA models, which can be expressed as a NARMA(p,q) model.
+Here, $p$ denotes the order of lags in the autoregressive model and $q$ denotes the order of error terms in the moving average model.
+For more detailed comparisons between RNN and ARIMA models, we refer to \cite{Bandara2019-iv} \end{remark}